 Many who choose to get Latino tattoos will do so in areas of the country where there is a large concentration of Latinos.
 This means that it is usually quite easy to find a tattoo artist who is well versed in the cultural imagery of this group, as well as possibly even having flash art available to choose from.
 If you live in an area that does not have this concentration, your best bet may be to go to a larger city in your region, or to ask someone you know if they are familiar with tattoo artists who are versed in Latino culture.
 Additionally, if you plan to get anything inked in the Spanish language (and you are not a speaker) be sure your translation is correct.
 As with all cultural tattoos, it is important to make sure that you are not getting an incorrect symbol or image permanently inked on your body.

 - Tattoo Johnnys has a large selection of art available, to get ideas before you head to the parlor.

-- Bullseye Tattoos also has some flash for sale, in Aztec and Latino styles.
+- Vanishing Tattoos also has some flash for sale, in Aztec and Latino styles.

 While you may not wish to purchase flash for your piece, these sites can give you some great ideas on what you might like to have done.